UQ-RCC/hpc-docs/guides/Basics-RDM.md

 <br>
 All Institute users now access their RDM Q storage allocations via the Institute Gateway #1.

-## Requesting your RDM Q storage allocation be mounted on an Institutes Gateway
+## Requesting your RDM Q storage allocation be mounted on the Institutes Gateway

 The _owner_ of RDM Q storage allocations should email *rcc-support@uq.edu.au* to request that it be mounted. </br>
 Please provide details of the collection and confirm that you are the owner.</br>